NeuroJSON/jdata/JData_specification.md

 the scientific communities.
 It has an extensible hierarchical data model with a large capacity to represent complex binary data.
-However, to effectively use HDF requires skillful implementation and an in-depth understanding of the underlying data models.
+However, to effectively use HDF requires skillful implementation and an in-depth understanding of the complex underlying programming interfaces.
 For small projects with non-critical performance needs, using an advanced data format such as HDF may require additional development and maintenance efforts.
 Similar arguments can be made for the Common Data Format (CDF) or Network Common Data Format (netCDF) that are partly derived from HDF.
-In addition, the MATLAB mat-file format and Tecplot data format are also used among the research communities.
-Wide-spread adoption of these formats has been hindered by the need for proprietary software or libraries, and usage is generally limited to the respective user communities.
+In addition, the MATLAB mat-file format and Python pickle format have also been used among the research communities.
+However, their usage has been largely limited to the respective programming environments.

 ### JSON and Binary JData